-Fran is a Fellow of the Academy of the Social Sciences in Australia, the Australian Academy of Health and Medical Sciences and of the Australian Health Promotion Association.
+She is a Fellow of the Academy of the Social Sciences in Australia, the Australian Academy of Health and Medical Sciences and of the Australian Health Promotion Association.
 She is a past National President and Life Member of the Public Health Association of Australia.
 She is a Foundation Director of the Southgate Institute for Health, Society and Equity and Co-Chair of the Global Steering Council of the People's Health Movement.
 She also served as a Commissioner on the World Health Organisation's Commission on the Social Determinants of Health from 2005-08.
+She is a member of the Lancet commission on Gender and Global Health.

-Mr Jim Birch AM, BHA, FACHSM Appointed Director 30/11/2012
+Mr Jim Birch AM, BHA, FACHSM, AAICA

-Chairman, Cancer Research Committee Member, Strategic Fundraising Committee Member, Nomination and Remuneration Committee
+Appointed Director 30/11/2012 Chairman, Cancer Research Committee Member, Nomination and Remuneration Committee